 - Combine the water, salt, sugar and peanuts in a large pot over high heat.
 Bring to a boil and continue to boil for 20 minutes.

-- Drain the potatoes into a large colander and then spread out on a flat surface covered with towels to dry completely.
+- Drain the peanuts into a large colander and then spread out on a flat surface covered with towels to dry completely.

 - Fire up your smoker for 250 F. Use any wood you prefer, but the peanuts will absorb the smoke so I recommend a lighter fruit wood.